Tunni: Early Modern

 After the end of the Ajuran Sultanate the Tunni would form part of the Geledi Sultanate and prospered as Barawa was a prominent hub in both states.
 They would be the first to join the Benadir revolt with Sheikh Uways al-Barawi a hero of Barawa.

 Geography

 The Tunni clan can be split into 2 groups: agro-pastoralists who herd cattle, goats and sheep which can be found in towns and villages in Baraawe, Jilib and Dinsoor districts.
 The second group, are urbanites, which can be found in Baraawe city and other urban centres in southern Somalia.
 In Piazza, 1905, the Tunni population was approximately 15,000 (both agro-pastarolists and urbanites), where the majority of Tunni's were found outside of Baraawe (approximately 13,000 outside the city and 2,100 inside the city).

 Clan tree

-According to Abdalla Omar Mansur's "The Nature of the Somali Clan System", the Tunni clan are split into 5 groups which are further then split up into 4 clans from varying clans.
+According to Abdalla Omar Mansur's "The Nature of the Somali Clan System", the Tunni clan are split into 5 groups which are then further split up into 4 clans from varying clans.